vitorcrivano/cordova-plugin-bluetooth-classic-serial-port/README.md

 ### Description

 Function `connect` connects to a Bluetooth device.
 The callback is long running.
 Success will be called when the connection is successful.
 Failure is called if the connection fails, or later if the connection disconnects.
 An error message is passed to the failure callback.
-If a device has multiple interfaces then you can connect to them by providind the inteface Ids.
+If a device has multiple interfaces then you can connect to them by providing the interface Ids.

 ### Parameters